csebuetnlp/CrossSum/seq2seq/README.md

 * See available training settings: `bash trainer.sh -h`.
 You can try out different training hyperparameters by modifying the default values in this script.

 Some sample commands for training on a 8 GPU node are given below.
-For multi-node usage with SLURM, refer to [job.sh]().
+More can be found in [training_runner.sh](training_runner.sh).

 ```bash
 bash trainer.sh --ngpus 8 --training_type m2m --sampling multistage # trains the many-to-many model with multistage sampling